 Everyone knows the importance of hand washing, but that doesn't mean everyone does it.
-To draw attention to the connection between staying healthy and clean hands, the Centers for Disease Control and Prevention (CDC) is opening a multi-media art exhibition called "Watching Hands: Artists Respond to Keeping Well" this Sunday, Sept.
+To draw attention to the connection between staying healthy and clean hands, the Centers for Disease Control and Prevention (CDC) is opening a multi-media art exhibition called "Watching Hands: Artists Respond to Keeping Well" on Sept.
 24.

 The exhibit, which coincides with National Clean Hands Week (Sept.
 18-24), showcases the importance of good hand hygiene practices through various media including vinyl installations, graphic design, video projection, drawings, paintings and sculpture.
 Arists John Bankston, Didi Dunphy, Joe Peragine, Katherine L. Ross, Laura Splan, and James Victore offer their interpretations, "stretching "the boundaries of current public health campaigns," according to the museum website.